Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 %d/%m/%y %H:%M:%S - 🎤  Streamer(username=streamer-username7, channel_id=0000000, channel_points=2380), Gained (end-start): 0
 %d/%m/%y %H:%M:%S - 🎤  Streamer(username=streamer-username8, channel_id=0000000, channel_points=10230), Gained (end-start): 0
 ```

-## Main difference from the original repository:

-- Improve the logging
-- Final report with all the datas
-- Rewrite the entire code using classe instead of module with global variables
-- Automatic download the followers list and use as input
-- Place the bet / make prediction and won or lose (good luck) your channel points! **(CURRENTLY IN BETA)**

-For the bet system the script use Selenium.
-Could be usefull how to MakePrediction usign a [POST] request.
-I've also write a [poc](/TwitchChannelPointsMiner/classes/Twitch.py#L160) but I don't know how to calculate/create the transactionID.
-Any helps are welcome

 ## How to use:
 1. Clone this repository `git clone https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2`